 The toolbar buttons are arranged in groups according to function.
+You can select a background color and icon set

 File Area

 This will clear the current song from memory so that you can start a new song.
 If you have made changes to the current song, RealBand will ask you whether or not you wish to save the file before clearing the file from memory.